Benjamin Harrison Biography

 The foremost Republican contenders were Senator John Sherman of Ohio, former Governor Russell A. Alger of Michigan, former Secretary of the Treasury Walter Q. Gresham of Indiana, New York Central Railroad President Chauncey Depew of New York, and Harrison.
 On the first ballot, Sherman held a commanding lead, garnering 229 of the 416 votes needed to secure the nomination.
 Harrison was a distant fifth with eighty votes.
 Through the next five ballots, Harrison’s total gradually increased.
 On the seventh ballot, he collected enough votes to take the lead from Sherman 278 to 231.
 On the next ballot, Harrison collected 544 votes, making him the Republican Party presidential candidate.
 The former general’s war record and his popularity among veterans were influential factors that contributed to his victory.

 Harrison seemed unlikely to unseat incumbent Democratic President Grover Cleveland in November.
 However, in 1887, Cleveland alienated Northern voters by proposing dramatic reductions in protective tariffs that benefited manufacturers and workers.
 Still, when the results were tabulated, Cleveland received over 90,000 more votes than Harrison.
 Nonetheless, the peculiarities of the Electoral College system made Harrison the ultimate victor, receiving 233 electoral votes to Cleveland’s 168.
-Thus, Harrison became the fourth chief executive to date who lost the popular vote but won the presidency (the others were John Quincy Adams (1824) and Rutherford B. Hayes (1876), George W. Bush (2000) and Donald J. Trump (2016)).
+Thus, Harrison became the third chief executive (to date) who lost the popular vote but won the presidency (the others were John Quincy Adams (1824), and Rutherford B. Hayes (1876).
+George W. Bush (2000) and Donald J. Trump (2016) later became the fourth and fifth.

 Harrison took the presidential oath of office on March 4, 1889.
 He quickly began alienating powerful leaders of his own party by snubbing key Republicans when choosing his cabinet and making political appointments.
 As a result, many Republican leaders were lukewarm to his reelection bid in 1892.